What is Skin Pigmentation?

 What are the Causes of Skin Pigmentation Disorders?

-There is still no clear explanation of why skin pigmentation disorders occur.
-However, some skin pigmentation disorders like albinism have a particular cause; it is an inherited recessive trait.
+There is still no clear explanation of why skin pigment disorders occur.
+However, some skin pigment disorders like albinism have a particular cause; it is an inherited recessive trait.
 Hypopigmentation spots in connection to vitiligo can be due to injury like a cut.
 Studies indicate that the light patches of vitiligo don’t contain melanocytes, which are responsible for creating melanin.
 Some experts believe that vitiligo may be a direct result of an autoimmune disorder.
 It has even been linked to conditions like Addison’s disease and hyperthyroidism, which are connected to the adrenal gland.

-Hyperpigmentation can be caused by a range of factors like poor nutrition and injury.
+Skin Hyperpigmentation can be caused by a range of factors like poor nutrition and injury.
 There is even a psychological syndrome that causes a compulsive need to scratch which results to dark, leathery skin.
 The mask from melasma may be due to fluctuating hormone levels but it usually disappears after the woman gives birth.

 Here are the tangible causes of pigmentation disorders: